cancerberoSgx/typescript-poor-man-reflection/api/README.md

 Data Modes
 ----------

+(Different modalities on how your files are modified)

-*   `folderFile`, the data is stored in a separate file that exports a function to access to array.
+*   `folderFile` (Default).
+The data is stored in a separate file that exports a function to access to array.
 An import declaration will be added to the file and function calls will use the imported function to access the array.
 There will be one of these files per folder with the name given by option `extractorDataFolderFileName` that will contain the data of all this folder's immediate children.

 *   If `prependVariable`, an array variable will be prepended at the top of the same file and function calls will access the array directly.